cunnie/inclusive-sober-literature/original/big_book/14_chapt6_into_action.md

 that he will not try to change our plan.
 But we must not use this as a mere excuse to postpone.

   When we decide who is to hear our story, we waste no time.
 We have a written inventory and we are prepared for a long talk.
 We explain to our partner what we are about to do and why we have to do it.
-He should realize that we are engaged upon a life-anddeath errand.
+He should realize that we are engaged upon a life-and-death errand.
 Most people approached in this way will be glad to help; they will be honored by our confidence.

   We pocket our pride and go to it, illuminating every twist of character, every dark cranny of the past.
 Once we have taken this step, withholding nothing, we are delighted.
 We can look the world in the eye.
 We can be alone at perfect peace and ease.
 Our fears fall from us.
 We begin to feel the nearness of our Creator.
 We may have had certain spiritual beliefs, but now we begin to have a spiritual experience.
 The feeling that the drink problem has disappeared will often come strongly.
 We feel we are on the Broad Highway, walking hand in hand with the Spirit of the Universe.